apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   those alone primarily out of laziness but also because that'd feel like an actual combat advantage, which isn't really something this mod is meant to do (though I suppose our vehicle handling technically applies to that).
+* The Vault Card Chest-opening tweak does *not* work in Pyre of Stars.
 * Speed of camera that moves in/out of Photo Mode?
 * Ammo containers seem to not always attach ammo properly; ends up below the platform (at least, the sort 'round Tannis's dig site in The Droughts, and